trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 - Correlating DNS, HTTP, TLS, SMTP, and TCP traffic provided significantly more insight than analyzing any single protocol in isolation.
 - Encrypted communications remained valuable for investigation because DNS activity, TLS handshake metadata, connection endpoints, and communication patterns continued to reveal attacker infrastructure and malware behavior.
 - Documenting indicators of compromise (IOCs) and mapping observed activity to the MITRE ATT&CK framework improved the organization, communication, and operational value of the investigation findings.
-- A structured, evidence-based methodology enabled the malware's communication sequence to be reconstructed and supported clear, repeatable forensic findings.
+- A structured, evidence-based methodology enabled the observed network communication sequence to be reconstructed and supported clear, repeatable forensic findings.

 ## Conclusion

-Analysis of the packet capture identified 10.1.9.101 as the compromised workstation responsible for the majority of the observed network communications associated with the malware infection.Examination of DNS, HTTP, TLS, SMTP, and TCP traffic reconstructed the malware's communication sequence, identified the external infrastructure contacted during execution, and revealed outbound SMTP communications associated with the eraqron.shop mail server.
+Analysis of the packet capture identified 10.1.9.101 as the compromised workstation responsible for the majority of the observed network communications.
+Examination of DNS, HTTP, TLS, SMTP, and TCP traffic reconstructed the observed network communication sequence, identified the external systems contacted by the compromised workstation, and documented outbound SMTP communications involving the eraqron.shop mail server.
 The investigation documented multiple indicators of compromise (IOCs), including observed domains and IP addresses associated with the malware's activity, and mapped the observed adversary behaviors to the MITRE ATT&CK framework using T1071.004 (DNS), T1071.001 (Application Layer Protocol), and T1041 (Exfiltration Over C2 Channel).
 This investigation demonstrates how systematic packet analysis can identify compromised systems, reconstruct malware communications, and produce evidence-based findings suitable for Digital Forensics and Incident Response (DFIR) investigations.